 Public health is a very real and important concern.
 So, it’s little wonder that health inspectors of different sorts can shut down restaurants and all sorts of other businesses.
 Their job might not always make them a lot of fans, but we do need them.

-*NOTE: The title of this post is a line from Simple Minds’ Don’t You (Forget About Me).
+*NOTE: The title of this post is a line from Three Penny Piece’s Saddam Henderson’s Old Time Country Kitchen.